syncfusion-content/wpf-docs/wpf/Updown/Formatting.md

 ## Culture

-The WPF UpDown control provides globalization support by enabling to change the culture of the control by using the [Culture](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Culture.html) property.
-The culture is used to change the decimal separator.
+The UpDown control provides globalization support to change the culture of the control by using the [Culture](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Culture.html) property.
+The culture is used to format the decimal separator and group separator based on the respective culture.

 For example, The [Culture](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~Culture.html) property can be set to `en-US` for UpDown control.